sOMEThING 2014 Review Thread: Phaser, Anglam CC

 Are you planning any other reviews after?
 I would love to see what you think about the Ares Star or Magnum.

 The Auldey Magnum!
-From Marcus Koh! - Yo-Yo Reviews - YoYoExpert Forums Auldey Ares and Auldey Magnum.
-Signature yoyos of Marcus Koh. - Yo-Yo Reviews - YoYoExpert Forums you can read mine, but I think Shai can do way better than me.
+From Marcus Koh! - Yo-Yo Reviews - YoYoExpert Auldey Ares and Auldey Magnum.
+Signature yoyos of Marcus Koh. - Yo-Yo Reviews - YoYoExpert you can read mine, but I think Shai can do way better than me.

 I believe I’ve already read yours, it was a good review.
 But Shai’s In depth reviews are good to read even if I might not like the throw.